akiraawan/Fermi-Pasta-Ulam_Group10/README.md

 ```

 ### FPU WaveNet Model
-The 'FpuWaveNet' class defines the main model, comprising the characteristic layer and two separate dense networks for predicting q and p values.
-Here, q is the dispalcement of the particles from equilibrium and p is their momentum.
+The `FpuWaveNet` class defines the main model, comprising the characteristic layer and two separate dense networks for predicting q and p values.
+Here, q is the displacement of the particles from equilibrium and p is their momentum.

 ```python
 class FpuWaveNet(tf.keras.Model):